WaylonWalker/waylonwalkerv2/src/pages/blog/kedro-static-viz-0-3-0-is-out-with-hooks-support.md

 Even though its built on gatsbyjs the full site builds in under 2s even on slower hardware.
 This is because the site is already pre-rendered and stripped of any excess.
 Its zipped up right into the python package and is typically used with the cli, but now can be used with python, or as a hook as well.

-## Check out a live running example

-Using the power of github actions the I have built a kedro iris pipeline visualization that can be found on [http://kedro-static-viz.waylonwalker.com/](http://kedro-static-viz.waylonwalker.com/)

 > ### What is [kedro-viz](https://github.com/quantumblacklabs/kedro-viz) 🤔

 Kedro viz is a fantastic kedro plugin that allows you to visualize your data pipeline.
 Kedro allows you to quickly build production-ready pipelines where you just configure a catalog, then toss python functions into a big pile.
 Kedro figures out the order everything needs ran in for you, allows you to run a datasets dependencies or dependents only.  [kedro-viz](https://github.com/quantumblacklabs/kedro-viz) gives you a great way to see this ordering visually.

 ![a visualization of a kedro data pipeline featuring data and functions flowing together.](/static/pipeline_visualisation-1.png "kedro visualization")

+> kedro visualization from the projects readme

+## Check out a live running example

+Using the power of github actions the I have built a kedro iris pipeline visualization that can be found on [http://kedro-static-viz.waylonwalker.com/](http://kedro-static-viz.waylonwalker.com/)

 ## Itching to get started with kedro